Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

 chamber of skulls and another one protecting the treasures in Lothar's private chambers.
 The treasure includes a minor magical artifact not available elsewhere in the game.

+It is recommended to install the component "Restored Items" as well.

 19. Expanded Deionarra's Truth mod